chainguard-dev/edu/content/chainguard/administration/how-to-install-chainctl.md

 ### Installing with `curl` in Windows Powershell

-Note that you can also use `curl` install `chainctl` on Windows systems.
+As stated previously, you can also use `curl` install `chainctl` on Windows systems.
 Running the following command in PowerShell will download the appropriate `.exe` file.

 ```PowerShell
 curl -o chainctl.exe https://dl.enforce.dev/chainctl/latest/chainctl_windows_x86_64.exe
 ```

+It may take several minutes for this operation to complete.

 Following that you can use `chainctl`.
 Be aware that Windows PowerShell does not load commands from the working directory by default so you will need to include `.\` before any `chainctl` commands you run, as in this example.